Westover-Strategy/westover-strategy-website/hugo/content/why-westover/what-we-do.md

       high-performing boards that provide the underlying organization a competitive advantage.
-During such engagements, Westover works with the board to develop a customized list of substantive issues reflected in a board calendar, establish expectations for board members and address board composition, culture and engagement.
+During such engagements, Westover works with the board to develop a customized list of substantive issues reflected in a board calendar, establish expectations for board members, and address board composition, culture and engagement.
 The process may include a board retreat facilitated by Westover.
     title: Board Performance Enhancement
   - description: >-